The fitness world has exploded recently, social media has been a huge catalyst for change.

 Ask for help when needed, help others when required.

-Marginal gains is something that the British Olympic Cycling Team used to help them become the most successful team out there.
+Marginal gains are something that the British Olympic Cycling Team used to help them become the most successful team out there.
 Whatever small advantage they could find they used.

 A study says that taking casein protein before bed can improve recovery?
 Start doing it.

 Obviously, we’re not talking about following every single bit of advice out there.
 That can lead to confusion and a lack of consistency.
 But if you know that something can help you train harder, diet better, or recover faster, use that tool.

 Tip #10: Network